A Key to Customer Success

 The customer’s job is to explain what a specific customer segment is trying to accomplish.
 A customer’s job can be the duties they are attempting to fulfil or the demands they are making.
 A company’s ability to gather customer feedback shows how much it values their viewpoints.
 As a result, this influences how the business is shaped because the customers will feel more connected to the business.

 Customer feedback includes the opinions, suggestions, problems, and data provided by customers regarding the goods sold by the company.
 Their feedback influences production by assisting and educating business owners as they make decisions about the creation of products.
+Customers often underestimate the dangers of mixing cleaning chemicals.
 Positive feedback tends to lead to an increase in production for the company, and vice versa.
 The advice that businesses receive from their clients should be heeded and acted upon.

 How to use JTBD for your Customers